 Turn your back to luxury resort hotels and the (gentle) hustle and bustle of the village of Elounda; follow the causeway and cross the old stone bridge that literally takes you over an ancient sunken city to the little island of Kolokytha, and you will arrive at a very special place to stay.
 “Elounda Island Villas” sits all alone on the island, where construction is no longer allowed.
 Set in a flower-filled garden, a few interconnected buildings look out over the Bay of Spinalonga with Elounda in the background.
 It is a magical spot.
 The split-level houses are done in simple traditional Cretan style (flagstone floors, built-in couches and beds, local wooden furniture) and provide everything you need, without extras or fuss.
 I have known this place for many years and have always been very fond of it, not in the least because of the amiable family running it.
-Artist Leda Alexopoulou welcome her guests in the charming outdoor café with its open-air kitchen where breakfast is served.
-Before walking to one of the nearby little beaches, or spreading your towel on one of the sunbath-perfect rocks by the sea, you may find yourself lingering over an omelette and a yoghurt with fresh fruits and honey simply because the setting is so relaxed and laid back.
+Artist Leda Alexopoulou welcomes her guests in the charming outdoor café with its open-air kitchen where breakfast is served.
+Before walking to one of the nearby little beaches, or spreading your towel on one of the sunbathe-perfect rocks by the sea, you may find yourself lingering over an omelette and a yoghurt with fresh fruits and honey simply because the setting is so relaxed and laid back.
 This is a unique place to stay.

 In an area of Crete known for its luxury holiday hotels and resorts, this little family-run place is delightfully different.
 The fantastic location and the friendly atmosphere set Elounda Island Villas (far!) apart.

 Don’t expect anything too fancy or stylish in terms of accommodation.
 The Elounda Island Villas are made for easy-living without frills.
 But that of course it part of the charm!

 Prices for two persons from 95 Euro per night, taxes included.
 A minimum stay of three nights applies.
 For a full overview of room rates, please contact Leda.

 Small shop selling original art work and gifts made by Greek artists